paulusminus/paulmin-nl-doc/content/lipl/index.md

 On Android the application can establish a connection with Lipl Display.
 Lipl Display uses advertising so the device can be found.
 If the connection is established, you can use the play button to display parts of a lyric or playlist.

 Flutter can also build a web app.
-This can be handy for people maintaining the data.
+Maintaining the data can be more conveniant on a desktop.
 Bluetooth connection are not possible though.

 Source code for [lipl control] can be found on Github.